Genetically modified wheat: Escape of GM wheat seed

 In 2019, the USDA announced that genetically modified wheat plants engineered to resist Roundup were detected in an unplanted field in Washington state.

 Regulation

 The regulation of genetic engineering concerns the approaches taken by governments to assess and manage the risks associated with the development and release of genetically modified crops.
-There are differences in the regulation of GM crops between countries, with some of the most marked differences occurring between the USA and Europe.
+Differences in the regulation of GM crops exist between countries, with some of the most marked differences occurring between the USA and Europe.
 Regulation varies in a given country depending on the intended use of the products of the genetic engineering.
 For example, a crop not intended for food use is generally not reviewed by authorities responsible for food safety.